'I had to come’: Ruth Bader Ginsburg’s admirers line up to see her one more time

 “The big deal is yesterday I could have been fired because of who I love, and it’s 2020,” Mary said.

-Second in the line were Doug Smith, 53, and his daughter, a 21-year-old college senior, sitting on plastic chairs and wrapping themselves in blankets on the dark sidewalk.
-They had spent the entire night on street, arriving at about 10 p.m. the night before, after driving about four hours from Pittsburgh, Pa.

-“The impact she’s had on my wife and my daughters, there’s just no way to envision what their lives would be like without the work of Justice Ginsburg,” he said.
-“I could not not be here.
-I had to come down and pay my respects.”
+Every time a car passed over a heavy metal plate in the road, the women were jolted awake.
+They could have easily left and come back in the morning.
+Instead they used their hotel for bathroom breaks only, and shared the key with the other two people determined to stay the night: Doug Smith, 53, and his daughter, a 21-year-old college senior.
+They’d driven four hours from Pittsburgh, Pa. to arrive at 10 p.m.

+“When I was a younger man, I waited out all night for concert tickets,” Smith said.
+“And this woman is a definition of a rock star.
+So yeah, waiting out all night for her?
+I can do that.”

-As soon as he saw the Supreme Court’s announcement about the week’s memorial services, Smith had texted his wife and daughters: “I’m going to D.C.
+As soon as he’d seen the Supreme Court’s announcement about the week’s memorial services, Smith had texted his wife and daughters: “I’m going to D.C.
 Does anyone want to go with me?”

+“The impact she’s had on my wife and my daughters, there’s just no way to envision what their lives would be like without the work of Justice Ginsburg,” Smith said.
+“I could not not be here."

 His older daughter, who was doing homework at the time, immediately responded that she would go with him, even though her college prohibited her from leaving her campus due to covid-19 restrictions.
 She declined to give her name because if her university found out she was off campus, she could lose her housing.